abinit/abinit/doc/tutorial/base2.md

 ## The H<sub>2</sub> molecule, with convergence studies.

-This lesson aims at showing how to get converged values for the following physical properties:
+This tutorial aims at showing how to get converged values for the following physical properties:

 * the bond length
 * the atomisation energy